folkehelseinstituttet/SARS-CoV-2_phylogeo/Delta_3x_in_vs_out.md

 ![](Delta_3x_in_vs_out_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

 ##### Fig. 5.
 Transmission lineage sizes as a function of time of introduction.
 “TMRCA” = time of most recent common ancestor.
+Grey shading indicates that inferences in this period (last 4 weeks) are uncertain due to detection lag.